 At the end of the day, the OKR method empowers organizational leaders to take an aspirational objective and break it down into a set of measurable outcomes, then track progress in a measurable, verifiable, and scalable way.

-Example of a organization-level OKR
+Example of an organization-level OKR

 What does a high-level OKR look like?
 Here’s an example: your company set an objective to increase employee retention next year.
 It’s important that the entire organization is aligned, because the increase in retention will impact organizational culture, employee success and productivity, and the overall bottom line.